 Finally, the kid is given a book recommendation based on those personal preferences.
 My own bookish teen was absorbed by the generator and found several new titles to fill this last month of summer vacation.
 I also was charmed by the site’s Instagram feed which encourages students to submit fan art (extra credit or a Quarter Trio challenge, perhaps?) and the author interviews, many of which were conducted by Tilton’s teens.

 If you share our belief that kids who say they don’t like reading just haven’t found the right book yet, then Tilton’s page should be added to your toolbox.
-Also, right now he’s hosting a back-to-school Barnes & Noble giftcard and book giveaway.
-Click here for more details and hurry because the drawing will be held in just two days!
+Teach on, everyone.

 All images used with permission of James Tilton.
 I’ve received no compensation of any kind for this review of his site.
 I just think it’s cool and will help our students.